code-423n4/loopfi-bug-bounty/README.md

 ## Miscellaneous

-Employees of [SPONSOR NAME] and employees' family members are ineligible to participate in this bounty.
+Employees of LoopFi and employees' family members are ineligible to participate in this bounty.